 Later-arriving African-American residents settled in the upper town on the bluff.
 Difficulties in reaching the interior from below the bluff hampered commerce, and changes after the war reduced the need for the port.

 The school’s educational model was Booker T. Washington’s Tuskegee Institute in Alabama, which stressed vocational and industrial training for African Americans.
-However, it would be 10 years be the school began to truly operate as a university with an all-black board of trustees and staff.
+However, it would be ten years before the school began to truly operate as a university with an all-black board of trustees and staff.

 This new building, Ward Hall, replaced an older former commercial building on Kanzas Avenue.
 Despite the new facilities, however, enrollment hovered around 12 students for the next four years.